CMU-99P-Fall25-Practicum/Omen/README.md

 #### Visualization

-**Limitation:** Each run of the visualizer expects a clean Grafana instance; as such, Docker containers and the sqlite database are create fresh each run.
+**Limitation:** Each run of the visualizer expects a clean Grafana instance; as such, Docker containers and the sqlite database are created fresh each run.

 ##### 1. generate a sqlite3 database for Grafana to visualize.